 Although you may not think of New York City as an outdoor destination, you should expect to spend a good portion of your visit outside, usually walking.
 This means you will need to pack and dress appropriately for all weather, even if the forecast predicts mild, sunny skies.

-- Winter Footwear.
-Warm shoes or boots can make a huge difference in your comfort and happiness if you're visiting when it's cold out.
-Even late April can be extremely cold, so pack toasty boots or shoes, and perhaps a pair SmartWool socks to fend off cold toes.
+- Winter Footwear: Warm shoes or boots can make a huge difference in your comfort and happiness if you're visiting when it's cold out.
+Even late April can be extremely cold, so pack toasty boots or shoes, and perhaps a pair of SmartWool socks to fend off cold toes.

 New York City Climate